Marble-Maze/Marble-Maze/README.md

 ## Hi there 👋
+- 🌱 I’m currently learning basicaly everything.
+My goal is to get some knowlage of codeing in phyton and development of AI.
+I am also interested in data analytics.
+- I want to expand my skill set to include:
+Python programming
+AI development
+Data analytics
+I´m already proficient in using various software applications from my experience as a Software Consultant.
 <!--
 **Marble-Maze/Marble-Maze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.